Background image

 The rising star went on to compete at the 2018 Youth Olympic Games in Buenos Aires, where she claimed gold in the 50m backstroke, silver in the 100m backstroke and 4x100m medley, and bronze in the 200m backstroke.

-It may be that the deferment of the Tokyo Olympics because of Covid-19 suited Kaylee because there is no doubt that she came of age as a formidable international competitor in 2021.
-In the span of one weekend at the Sydney Open, she established new national backstroke record in the three disciplines, 50, 100m and 200m.
-With her confidence soaring, she went onto break the 100m backstroke world record at the Australian trials for the Tokyo Games.
-She also held the fastest time in the 200m individual medley going into Tokyo but decided to drop this event at the Olympics to take some of the strain off her still hectic program.
+With her confidence soaring, she went on to break the 100m backstroke world record at the Australian trials for the Tokyo Games.
+She also held the fastest time in the 200m individual medley going into Tokyo, but decided to drop this event at the Olympics to take some of the strain off her still hectic program.

 It proved a masterstroke, with coach Chris Mooney able to focus her attention solely on the backstroke events, which she swept, not only winning the 100m and 200m backstroke gold – Australia’s first in both events – but also the women’s medley relay in which she swam the lead-off leg.
 She also claimed bronze in the mixed medley relay.

-There were more triumphs in 2022 – the 200m backstroke world title in Budapest, the backstroke double at the Birmingham Commonwealth Games amid the four golds and six medals she won there, before ending her year’s work with victory in the 200m backstroke in Melbourne during the world short course meet.
+There were more triumphs in 2022 – the 200m backstroke world title in Budapest, the backstroke double at the Birmingham Commonwealth Games amid the four gold and six medals she won there, before ending her year’s work with victory in the 200m backstroke in Melbourne during the world short course meet.

 Read More